Wisconsin vs. Army NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- These two squads surrender a combined 41.2 points per game, 2.2 more than this contest's over/under.
+- This contest's over/under is 2.7 points under the 41.2 these two squads combine to give up per game in 2021.

-- Badgers games this season feature an average total of 46.5 points, a number 7.5 points higher than Saturday's over/under.
+- Badgers games this season feature an average total of 46.5 points, a number eight points higher than Saturday's over/under.

-- The 39-point over/under for this game is 10.5 points below the 49.5 points per game average total in Black Knights games this season.
+- The 49.5 PPG average total in Black Knights games this season is 11 points more than this game's over/under.

 Wisconsin Stats and Trends